 JOBDAT is loaded automatically (when needed) during LINK-10's library search for undefined global references; the values are assigned to the mnemonics at this time also.
-JOBDAT exists as a .REL file on device SYS: so that it may be loaded with the user programs that symbolically refers to locations within it.
+JOBDAT exists as a .REL file on device SYS: so that it may be loaded with the user programs that symbolically refer to locations within it.
 When a user program refers to a JOBDAT location, the location's assigned mnemonic should be used.
 The mnemonic must first be declared as an EXTERNal reference to the assembler (refer to the MACRO-10 Programmer's Reference Manual).
 All mnemonics beginning with the characters .JB within this manual refer to locations within the Job Data Area (JOBDAT).

-Mnemonic Location 8 Description .JBUUO 40 40 which is used by the hardware, when processing alls (001 through 037), for storing the op code and dress. .JB41 41 n is executed to start the user's programmed operator (usually this is a JSR or a PUSHJ). .JBERR 42 Left Half: Reserved.
+Mnemonic Location 8 Description .JBUUO 40 User's location user monitor the effective a n 40 which is used by the hardware, when processing calls (001 through 037), for storing the op code and ddress. .JB41 41 This instruction service routine on is executed to start the user's programmed operator (usually this is a JSR or a PUSHJ). .JBERR 42 Left Half: Reserved.
 Right Half: The accumulated error count from one system program to the next.
-System programs should be written to look at the right half of this location only. .JBREL 44 Left Half: Zero.
+System programs should be written to look at the right half of this location only. .JBREL 44 Left Half: Reserved.
 Right Half: The highest relative core location available to the user (i.e., the contents of the memory protection register when this user program is executing).